GaneshKantle/Number-Game/README.md

 - **Score Tracking**:  Keeps track of the number of rounds the user wins.

 ## How to Access
-You can explore the portfolio by cloning the repository:
+You can explore the game by cloning the repository:
 ```bash
 gh repo clone GaneshKantle/Number-Game